BrickEater/library/README.md

 # library

+5/05/2023
+Started a new branch to make this project in react.
+Tomorrow I'll start the react stuff but today I only made the new branch and merged my readme file.

 3/05/2023
 I was told to make the book tile in react so I tried that today.
 I don't know what I'm doing so I'm a bit lost.
 I will keep at it until I get it but I feel like I should start this whole project over and make it all in react.
 That is the end goal anyway.